mattecora/AI-Labs/hw06/README.txt

 - h2(), which computes the Manhattan distance of a misplaced tile to its final expected position.

-The selection between the two version is performed through a function pointer, stored in the Puzzle object, set to h1 when the first heuristic has to be used and to h2 when the second heuristic has to be used.
+The selection between the two version is performed through an integer variable, stored in the Puzzle object, set to 1 when the first heuristic has to be used and to any other value when the second heuristic has to be used (default).
 In both cases, the search method performs the following actions:

 - It initializes a number of parameters, such as the number of expanded nodes, the start time, the start memory, the search frontier (initially, a single node